NikiforovAll/nikiforovall.github.io/_posts/2022-02-06-http-sdks.md

 tags: [dotnet, microservices, aspnetcore]
 published: true
 shortinfo: There are many ways of developing HTTP Client SDKs.
 This article helps you to choose the right one according to your scenario.
+description: There are many ways of developing HTTP Client SDKs.
+This article helps you to choose the right one according to your scenario.
 fullview: false
 comments: true
 related: false